Electronic & Computer Engineering BEng (Hons) (with Foundation Year)

 About the course

-You will learn the fundamentals of the subject, including Analogue and Digital Electronics, Programming, Software Development and more specialised topics such as Embedded Systems, Mobile Devices and Robotics.
-The degree has a good balance of academic theory and practical ‘hands-on’ project work.
-You will work in purpose-built laboratories, using the very latest equipment.
+Through this Electronic and Computer Engineering course, you will study the fundamentals of the subject, including Analogue and Digital Electronics, Programming, and Software Development, alongside specialist areas such as Embedded Systems, Mobile Devices, and Robotics.
+The degree balances academic theory with practical, hands-on project work, allowing you to apply your knowledge in purpose-built laboratories using the latest equipment.

 Course structure